zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

 The roadmap of things to be implemeted is regularly reviewed and updated by the team and by "the steering committee".
 All current issues in the issue tracker are also taken into account, and major issues are prioritized and added the a future release in the roadmap.

 The roadmap is a public document in the Github source code tree or wiki.

+The Roadmap owner has the responsibility for the roadmap, and decides on the content and timing of each release in coordination with project management and the developer team.

 ## User requests